SOC 110 - Introduction to Sociology

 Use the three major sociological theoretical perspectives to analyze a major concept within sociology.

-Describe the systematic ways that oppression and priviledge are built into and perpetuated by social institutions.
+Describe the systematic ways that oppression and privilege are built into and perpetuated by social institutions.

 Describe the various ways in which global interdependence impacts the social, economic and political society.